Impact123/CallAdmin/misc/sql/README.md

 ## Important informations
 Database upgrades must be done in a specific order, in most cases you cannot directly upgrade from (for example) version 0.1.1 to 0.1.3.
-Please be usre that you change all occurences of `YourTableName` to the tablename you currently use.
+Please be sure that you change all occurences of `YourTableName` to the tablename you currently use.